apigeek3000/apigee-networking-101/README.md

 You can find more Terraform solutions for Apigee X at the [Apigee Github](https://github.com/apigee/terraform-modules)

-## Deploy Apigee components
+## Deploy & Test Apigee components

 Next, let's deploy our hello-user proxy:

 1. Copy the `example.sh` file, rename the new file to `env.sh`, and configure the ENV vars.
 Delete the relevant var line item if mig_nb, psc_nb, or psc_sb_mig is configured to false
-* `PROJECT` the project where your Apigee organization is located
+* `PROJECT` the project where your Apigee organization is located.
+Find GCP Project ID in Project Settings
-* `APIGEE_HOST` the externally reachable hostname of the load balancer which routes northbound to Apigee via VPC peering (mig_nb)
+* `APIGEE_HOST` the externally reachable hostname of the load balancer which routes northbound to Apigee via VPC peering (mig_nb).
+Find the Apigee Env Group hostname associated with the lb-nb-apigee-mig load balancer
-* `APIGEE_PSC_HOST` the externally reachable hostname of the load balancer which routes northbound to Apigee via PSC (psc_nb)
+* `APIGEE_PSC_HOST` the externally reachable hostname of the load balancer which routes northbound to Apigee via PSC (psc_nb).
+Find the Apigee Env Group hostname associated with the lb-nb-apigee-pscneg load balancer
-* `APIGEE_ENV` the Apigee environment where the demo resources should be created
+* `APIGEE_ENV` the Apigee environment where the demo resources should be created.
+Find in Apigee Environments
-* `PSC_DOMAIN` the internally reachable hostname of the PSC endpoint which routes southbound from Apigee to a private backend service (psc_sb_mig)
+* `PSC_DOMAIN` the internally reachable hostname of the PSC endpoint which routes southbound from Apigee to a private backend service (psc_sb_mig).
+Find in Apigee Endpoint Attachments (host column)

 Now from the `scripts` directory, source the `env.sh` file